anime-skip/public-api/README.md

 ## Deployments

-1. When PRs are merged, they are automatically deployed by `.github/workflows/publish-to-staged.yml` to the staging environment.
+1. When PRs are merged, they are automatically deployed to the staging environment.
 1. To promote to production, use the discord bot or run the ["Promote to Production" action](https://github.com/anime-skip/backend/actions/workflows/promote-to-production.yml) manually

 > Version bumps are handled automatically.
-After promoting, GitHub Actions opens a PR to update the `meta.yml` and `CHANGELOG.md`.
+After promoting, GitHub Actions opens a PR to update the `meta.json` and `CHANGELOG.md`.

+If you need to manually deploy, use `make deploy-lambdas`.
+This script will walk you through the deployment process